Dripdrop12/ipardalis/content/chameleon-sleep-care-guide.md

 +++
-title = "Chameleon Sleep Care Guide" header_title = "Chameleon Sleep Care Guide" description = "Understanding the sleep patterns, like a chameleon sleeping during the day, and needs of your chameleon is a crucial skill.
+title = "Chameleon Sleep Care Guide" header_title = "Chameleon Sleep Care Guide" description = "Understanding the sleep patterns of sleeping chameleons, like a chameleon sleeping during the day, and needs of your chameleon is a crucial skill.
 This guide addresses common questions and provides tips on ensuring your chameleon gets the rest it needs." home = true banner = "img/banners/chameleonsleeping"
 +++

-Understanding the sleep patterns, like a chameleon sleeping during the day, and needs of your chameleon is a crucial skill.
+Understanding the sleep patterns of sleeping chameleons, like a chameleon sleeping during the day, and needs of your chameleon is a crucial skill.
 This guide addresses common questions and provides tips on ensuring your chameleon gets the rest it needs.

 <figure itemprop="associatedMedia" itemscope itemtype="https://schema.org/ImageObject">
 <img itemprop="contentUrl" src="/img/banners/chameleonsleeping.jpg" alt="Panther Chameleon Sleeping | Chameleon Sleep Care Guide" width=75% />